 Pros & Cons of Hers

-- Specializes in women’s health issues
+- Focus on women’s health

-- Profiles offer limited information about the medication providers
+- Limited information about providers

 - Does not accept health insurance